DmitryAstafyev/ceres.protocol/README.md

 - ceres.protocol allows adding advanced types of data (to inject addition validation procedures)
 - ceres.protocol creates binary packages to safe traffic.
 - ceres.protocol validates data on all steps: generating data, encoding data and decoding.
 Such strict politic allows prevent appearing any incorrect messages in the communication process and allows developer "catch" it on generating step.
+- the developing process became much easier because all properties (and types of it) will be highlighted by IDE.
+A developer should not "back" to documentation if he forgot what some message include - IDE will show all available properties of an entity.

 # Table of content